-What is CFD Trading? – Basic tutorial
+What is CFD Trading? – Basic tutorial for beginners

 CFD definition and explanation:

 CFD is the acronym for “contract for difference”.
 It is an over-the-counter derivative that can be traded on a wide range of assets.
 In contrast to the classical direct stock exchange trade, CFD trading has several advantages and offers the investor the possibility to conclude an investment with small as well as large capital.
 You can trade long or short on different markets with leverage.

 As you see in the picture above, the online broker is selling you a “CFD contract” which is coming from liquidity providers like banks or market makers with special licenses.
 Some big brokers are also liquidity providers.
 The bank/liquidity provider is taking the counter risk party and is hedging themself on the markets.

 - CFDs are suitable for any amount of money

 - Trading on rising and falling markets (long and short)

 Are you looking for valuable information on the subject of “CFDs”? – Then you are exactly right on this page.
 With more than 7 years of experience in the financial markets, we will explain the exciting topic of contracts for difference.
 On this page, you will find the basics and valuable tips.